OxfordMedicalSimulation/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Change Risk

 <!-- - [ ] Do these changes require [Change Board Approval](https://oxfordmedicalsimulation.atlassian.net/wiki/spaces/CAB/pages/1429635073/Changes+that+require+CAB+approval)? -->
-- [ ] Are these changes to introduce unforeseen consequences?
+- [ ] Are these changes likely to introduce unforeseen consequences?
 If yes what has been done to mitigate that?

 # How Has This Been Tested?